lifeweb-ir/Divan/README.md

 - calculating the ratio of Persian characters to the whole text and omitting non-Persian documents or ones that are considered Persian with a ratio of less than 80%.
 - breaking hashtags in a way that a space will be added after “#” and if there’s any “_” in between, a space will be added before and after them as well.

-There’s also another step to further clean the corpus called deduplication through which the total dataset gets assessed for the duplication ratio so that textual contents which are totally the same or more than 80% similar will get deleted.
+There’s also another step to further clean the corpus called deduplication through which the total dataset gets assessed for the duplication ratio so that textual contents that are the same or more than 80% similar will get deleted.

 ## Platform Statistics